Qatar, Arab Spring sponsor, jails poet for life

 "It's shameful, and a double standard."

-(Additional reporting by Rania El Gamal in Dubai and Dasha Afanasieva in London; Editing by Andrew Hammond, Mark Heinrich and Alastair Macdonald)
+(Reporting by Regan Doherty; Writing by Rania El Gamal; Editing by Andrew Hammond, Mark Heinrich and Alastair Macdonald)